 Faunalytics has compiled a list of independent consultants who have worked with animal advocates in the past.
 Please note that despite our best efforts to include only qualified consultants on this list, Faunalytics strongly advises anyone engaging a consultant to do their due diligence before investing in any services.
 Faunalytics cannot be held accountable for any actions taken or research produced by anyone on this list.

-Many data collection companies like YouGov, Ipsos, Toluna, and Dynata offer survey programming and data analysis in addition to finding participants for you.
+Many data collection companies like YouGov, Ipsos, Toluna, Dynata, and CINT have a client services model and may offer survey programming and data analysis in addition to finding participants for you.
 You should discuss your needs and get quotes from multiple companies, because they can vary substantially.
 Some may also be willing to offer you a non-profit discount.
 It can be difficult to know what to ask for if you don’t have survey expertise, so feel free to visit Faunalytics’ office hour first to discuss your project and what you’ll need to know.

 Statistics Without Borders